fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 	message limit = 2048 - (2*512) - 2 = 1026-bit = 127 octets
 ```

-for hybrid mode, the typical p
+for hybrid mode, the typical largest message would be 32 bytes corresponding to a 256-bit AES key.

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
 The RSADP function is the inverse of RSAEP.
 The standard specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.